[ Home ] [ MVCC Home ]

 So, you think a diode is composed of semiconducting material?
 Think again!
-One of the chief researchers at Bell labs in the 1940's and 50's was a certain Doctor Schockling.
-After several experiments involving solid state diodes, Dr. Schockling wrote in his diary:
+One of the chief researchers at Bell labs in the 1940s and 50s was a certain Doctor Schlocking.
+After several experiments involving solid state diodes, Dr. Schlocking wrote in his diary:

 "This stuff don't work at all.
 Better go back to tubes before they can me.
 Ooops, must let the dog out."

-Schockling was often pestered by his dog Melvin, who reminded him of a small self-propelled dust mop, and who was approximately as clean.
+Schlocking was often pestered by his dog Melvin who reminded him of a small self-propelled dust mop, and who was approximately as clean.
 The diary continued:

-This ominous tone lend to Schockling's invention of the now-famous one-way doggie door, which can be seen mounted to the bottom of normal doors all across the countryside.
-Schockling knew how to milk an idea, and took the form to it's extremes by developing the cat door, the mouse door, the grasshopper door, the flea door (an early attempt at a flea and tick collar), and even the amoeba door.
-This last unit when properly designed could force bacteria out of the human body and not allow them to re-enter.
+This ominous tone led to Schlocking's invention of the now-famous one-way doggie door that can be seen mounted to the bottom of normal doors all across the countryside.
+Schlocking knew how to milk an idea and took the form to its extremes by developing the cat door, the mouse door, the grasshopper door, the flea door (an early attempt at a flea and tick collar) and even the amoeba door.
+This last unit when properly designed could force microscopic parasites and bacteria out of the human body and not allow them to re-enter.
 This was instrumental in the development of the polio vaccine, in spite of the fact that the vaccine was produced some years earlier.
-Schockling's greatest achievement, however, came when he shrunk the doggie door still further to produce the electron door.
+Schlocking's greatest achievement, however, came when he shrunk the doggie door still further to produce the electron door.
 This is the fundamental unit of modern electronics.